Did You Know These Secrets to Optimizing Video Thumbnails?

 1. Be Clear and Direct

-Avoid vague language.
-Titles should convey the video's subject matter clearly.
-For instance, instead of "Amazing Tricks", consider "5 Amazing Tricks to Improve Your Cooking Skills".
-This specificity helps viewers know what to expect.
+Avoid unclear words.
+The title must show what the video is about.
+For example, instead of "Amazing Tricks", use "5 Amazing Tricks to Improve Your Cooking Skills".
+This way, people know what they will get.

 2. Incorporate Keywords